vjrantal/SCAMP/README.md

 	git clone https://github.com/SimpleCloudManagerProject/Scamp

 #### Step 2: Open Project
 Launch Visual Studio 2015 and from the file menu, select File->Open->Project/Solution.
-Navigate to the folder/directory where you cloned the SCAMP repository and select the file scamp.sln.
+Navigate to the folder/directory where you cloned the SCAMP repository and select the file *Scamp.sln*.

 Visual Studio will begin to load the project.
 This also involves the download of all dependent Nuget packages.
 Depending on the speed of your internet connection, this process could take several minutes.
 You can monitor the process via the "output" window.